lpurificacao/Zoom_chat_headers_remover/README.md

 It will create the virtual environment and installs the emoji module for you.

-You can then download the `zoom_chat_headers_remover.py` and run it from the folder you previously created.
+You can then run the `zoom_chat_headers_remover.py` script from the folder you previously created.